21QB Coachmen Freelander Class C Motorhome

 Our favorite part of this rig is the HUGE storage garage located in the back underneath the queen-sized bed.
 This massive compartment has a flat area that we use to store bigger items and four small storage wells that hold heavier or smaller items.

-This massive storage area has two doors; a large one along the side and a smaller one in the back.
+This massive storage area features two doors: a large one located along the side and a smaller one situated in the back.
 Since we often carry a hitch bike rack, we just use the side door as the back one is blocked.

 Other External Features